Accelerated Master of Urban Planning

 Each student’s progress will be monitored at various points during the program:

-- Upon approval to begin coursework toward the accelerated masters, the student will meet with the UBPL Program Director to plan the graduate UBPL courses to be taken for elective undergraduate credit.
+- Upon approval to begin coursework toward the accelerated masters, the student will meet with the Graduate Program Coordinator to plan the graduate UBPL courses to be taken for elective undergraduate credit.
 Students should continue to work closely with their undergraduate advisor to ensure all requirements for the undergraduate degree(s) are met.

-- In the final spring semester of undergraduate study (Year 4), the student will meet with the UBPL Program Director to review the student’s performance in UBPL courses.
+- In the final spring semester of undergraduate study (Year 4), the student will meet with the Graduate Program Coordinator to review the student’s performance in UBPL courses.
 The student must earn a grade of “B” or better in these courses to be eligible for regular admission to the Master of Urban Planning degree.

-- Following completion and award of the undergraduate degree (end of Year 4), the admitted student will again meet with the UBPL Program Director to review the course plan for the fifth year of study and update as needed.
+- Following completion and award of the undergraduate degree (end of Year 4), the admitted student will again meet with the Graduate Program Coordinator to review the course plan for the fifth year of study and update progress as needed.
 The student’s performance in the graduate-level courses taken as an undergraduate will be evaluated.
-To continue in the track, students must earn a combined minimum GPA of 3.25 for these courses.
-At this time, the student will meet with a faculty advisor who is overseeing that specialization to ensure the course plan is on track.
+To continue in the program, students must earn a combined minimum GPA of 3.0 for these courses.

-- For those students who do not meet the minimum GPA requirement of 3.25 in the first semester of Year 5 an alternative plan of study to address the student’s deficiencies may be developed, at the program’s sole discretion.
+- For those students who do not meet the minimum GPA requirement of 3.0 in the first semester of Year 5, an alternative plan of study to address the student’s deficiencies may be developed at the program’s sole discretion.
 Students may also be dismissed from the program.

 - If the baccalaureate degree is not completed at the end of Year 4, the student will not be permitted to enroll in courses for graduate credit toward the MUP degree until the baccalaureate degree has been conferred.

 Students are encouraged to complete all requirements for the master’s degree within one year of receiving the bachelor’s degree to take full advantage of the accelerated format.
-If unforeseen circumstances prevent the timely completion of the master’s degree, the student should consult with their graduate advisor to develop an alternative plan for completion.
+If unforeseen circumstances prevent the timely completion of the master’s degree, the student should consult with the Graduate Program Coordinator and the Urban Planning Director to develop an alternative plan for completion.